Yacht Destination

 One might argue that as a result of its mixed heritage Menton does not feel particularly French, but it is unarguably Mediterranean- a wonderful amalgam of the waves of history that have shaped this glittering coastline.

-Colour and Life on the French Riviera.
+Colour and Life on the French Riviera

 The overwhelming impression of Menton is one of vibrant colour.
 The thick medieval stone painted pale pinks, rich creams and pale yellow ochres, the deep cool shadows of vaulted passageways, and the brilliant blue flashes of sky and sea glimpsed through archways and gaps in buildings.
 Flowers explode from Menton’s lush gardens, and the orchard trees hang with pearls of colour- lemon yellow, deep orange, and olive green fruits that grow on stone terraces up the steep hillside.
 The Alps rise above the town, their forested green slopes eventually giving way to grey rocky peaks that glow with snow in the cooler months, when the sprays of yellow mimosa in Menton’s gardens contrast vividly with the wintry Mediterranean.
 The purity of the air, the sparkling sea, and dazzling colours of Menton leave a mark on the spirit not soon to be forgotten.